automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Hexing.md

 # Hexing
-## Description: This early ornithomimid was recently discovered in China.
+## This early ornithomimid was recently discovered in China.